Are Cookies Personal Data?

 Cookies and Personal Data Explained

-Under certain circumstances, Cookies qualify as personal data as defined by the GDPR and the CCPA, and if you fall under the jurisdiction of these laws, you must follow their guidelines to use cookies legally.
+If you fall under the jurisdiction of any privacy laws, you must follow their guidelines to use cookies legally.

-To help you understand why this is the case, let’s briefly define internet cookies and the legal definition of personal data in the following sections.
+To help clarify this matter, let’s briefly define internet cookies and personal data.

 What Are Cookies?

-Your website leaves small text files capable of storing a wide range of information on your users browsers called internet cookies.
+Most websites leave small text files capable of storing a wide range of information on users’ browsers called internet cookies.

 When a user visits your website, it stores cookies on their browser, most of which contain a unique identifier or a cookie ID.

-A cookie ID is a string of characters websites like yours associate with the browser the cookie is stored on.
-That way, when your user revisits your website, it recognizes their cookie ID from the previous visit and retrieves and auto-fills their preferences.
+A cookie ID is a string of characters websites associate with the browser the cookie is stored on — when a user revisits your site, it recognizes their cookie ID from the previous visit and retrieves and auto-fills their preferences.

-But cookie IDs contain information about your website users that meet the legal definition of personal data according to laws like the GDPR, the EU Cookie Law, and the CCPA.
+But cookie IDs contain information about your website users that meet the legal definition of personal data according to laws like the GDPR, the EU Cookie Law, the CCPA, and more.

 What Is Personal Data?